rladies/rladiesguide/content/rocur/admin guide/index.en.md

 ## Account Admin

-The account admin for the rotating curator account are members of the R-Ladies community that keeps @WeAreRLadies running.
+The account admin (team) for the rotating curator account are members of the R-Ladies community who keep @WeAreRLadies running.
 The account admin could be a team of 1-4 people who can rotate responsibilities from month-to-month.
 Being an account admin is an opportunity to connect with R-Ladies from all over the world while facilitating an online community resource.

 ## Primary Responsibilities